Veterans Benefits Administration: Budget and performance

+Amounts shown in thousands of dollars. ↑ Budget requests include all education benefits administered under the Education and VR&E services.; ↑ Does not include funding for Native American Direct Loan Program, which is appropriated separately.; ↑ Although budgeted/appropriated separately, operating expenses for this program are paid from the GOE of the Compensation Service.;

 Ongoing Challenges

 Claims Delays and Appeal Backlogs

 VBA has faced persistent criticism for significant delays in processing disability claims and appeals, leading to financial hardships and prolonged periods without benefits for veterans, and increased backlogs.
 While VBA has made efforts to streamline the process, challenges remain.
 The Appeals Modernization Act of 2017 introduced more efficient options for appeals, but the backlog continues.
 Integrating electronic health records (EHR) systems aims to streamline the process, though technical and logistical challenges persist.
 Early data suggests new review processes are expediting appeals, but the full impact is still being evaluated.

 Inconsistent service quality

 Service quality across regional offices has been inconsistent, with veterans reporting varying experiences in accuracy, timeliness, and helpfulness.
 Efforts to standardize training and protocols are ongoing, but discrepancies still exist.
 Enhanced customer service training for VBA employees focuses on improving communication, understanding veterans' needs, and providing accurate information, showing positive results in service quality.